mastermind65535/APT65535/README.md

 > Be sure to read the license before using the project.

 # Purposes
-> This project is a **Proof of Concept (PoC) malware designed for showcase purposes only**.
+> This project is a **Proof of Concept (PoC) malware designed for <ins>showcase purposes only</ins>**.
 It was developed for Red Team purposes to measure the attack surface and evaluate how much information could be leaked after a security breach.
 The goal is to demonstrate potential scenarios that could occur if a system were compromised, highlighting the importance of effective security measures and incident response strategies.

 # Features
 ## Privilege Escalation